-You can carry liquids in checked baggage, but you will have to take some precautions.
+You can carry liquids in checked baggage, but you will have to do some research and take precautions.

-Your next step is to decide whether you want to pack colored liquids, such as red wine or nail polish, that could damage or ruin your clothing.
+Your next step is to decide whether you want to pack colored liquids, such as red wine or nail polish, which could damage your clothing.
 Carrying any colored liquid can be risky.
-Decision-making factors include whether these items are available at your destination and whether your itinerary is flexible enough to allow you to search for and purchase them rather than bring those liquids with you.
+Decision-making factors include whether these items are available at your destination and whether your itinerary is flexible enough to allow you to purchase them locally, rather than bring those liquids with you.

 Finally, you will need to carefully pack your liquid items so they will not break or leak.
 There are several ways to accomplish this.

 DIY Ways to Secure Your Packed Liquids

 To prevent leaks, wrap the top of your bottle or container with duct tape so the cap stays on.
 (You may also want to pack a small pair of sharp scissors in your checked bag so you will be able to remove the tape later.)
 Put the container into a zipper-top plastic bag and seal the bag closed.
 Next, place that bag into a larger zipper-top bag and seal it closed, pressing out all the air as you do so.
 Wrap the whole thing in bubble wrap if the container is breakable.
 Finally, wrap that bundle in a towel or in clothing.
 (Many travelers suggest using dirty laundry for this.)
 Place the wrapped bottle or container in the middle of your largest suitcase, surrounded by clothing and other soft items.

 A variation on this method involves using a hard-sided plastic or cardboard container to protect your liquid item.
 Use a small cardboard box or a sealed plastic container.
 Double-bag the liquid item as described above.
 Then, place it in the container and pad it with crushed newspapers, plastic air pillows or crumpled plastic grocery bags.
 Tape the box shut and pack it in the center of your suitcase.